AEFP 46th Annual Conference Call for Proposals

-The Association for Education Finance and Policy (AEFP) is pleased to announce the call for proposals for its 43rd Annual Conference in Portland, Oregon on March 15 to 17, 2018.
-Submissions will be accepted for individual papers, posters, and policy talks from September 25 to November 1, 2017 through our online submission system.
+The Association for Education Finance and Policy (AEFP) is pleased to announce its call for proposals for the 46th Annual Conference, which will be held virtually from March 17-20, 2020.
+Submissions will be accepted for individual papers, posters, and policy talks from Thursday, October 1 through Friday, November 20, 2020 at 11:59 pm EST.

 - Early childhood

 - Educator preparation, professional development, performance, and evaluation

 - Educator labor markets (e.g., compensation, pensions, mobility, supply and demand)

 - K-12 school finance

 - K-12 school choice

 - K-12 school politics, governance, leadership, and organizations

 - K-12 interventions and short-term outcomes (academic and non-academic)